ini-bdds/bdqc/README.rst

 Recall that plugins exist in DAGs ("trees") defined by their dependencies.
 This arrangement facilitates reuse by allowing capabilities to be modularized and dynamically chained together at runtime.
-Typically, upstream plugins are the most domain agnositic, and, conversely, downstream plugins are the most domain-aware.
-Thus, the leaves of the plugin DAG are the most authoritative with respect to what constitutes an anomalous file. **For this reason, only the results of "terminal plugins", those in the "leaves" of the DAG, are included by default in** `Between-file Analysis`_.
-(This does not apply when `Between-file Analysis`_ is launched independently of the bdqc.scan module.)
+Typically, upstream plugins are the most general-purpose (domain-blind), and, conversely, downstream plugins are the most specialized (domain-aware).
+Thus, the leaves of the plugin DAG are the most authoritative with respect to what constitutes an anomalous file.
+**For this reason, only the results of "terminal plugins", those in the "leaves" of the DAG, are included by default in** `Between-file Analysis`_.
+(However, this does not apply when `Between-file Analysis`_ is launched independently of the bdqc.scan module.)

 For example, one might launch BDQC on a directory tree, specifying a single